 Make sure you chew your food well – your stomach doesn’t have teeth therefore you must make sure to chew your food until it is basically liquid.
 Your mouth and saliva are the first part of the digestive system, therefore it is essential to get that bit right if you’re struggling from digestive issues.

 Here are some of my all-time favourite plant-based protein foods to give some ideas or inspiration for your own creations.
 Bonus points if you include any of these post-workout to boost your protein levels and improve your muscle recovery!

-Leave it aside for a minute and give it another mix and then leave it over-night.
+Leave it aside for a minute, then give it another mix and leave it over-night.
 By morning the chia seeds will have absorbed the liquid and makes a delicious textured pudding.

 It’s great with a handful of nuts on top and/or a couple of teaspoons of nut butter – yum!

 Greek yogurt with fresh berries and hemp seeds

 Protein packed Greek yogurt, alkalizing berries and nutrition-packed Hemp seeds are a perfect combo.